The Bankrate promise

-One downside of keeping your money in a savings account is that it’s harder to access and spend your money.
-With few exceptions, you can’t spend money out of your savings account directly.
-Instead, you need to find other ways to access your money before spending it.
-Even then, financial institutions tend to limit the number of payments or transfers you can make from your savings account during each account period.
+With few exceptions, you can’t spend money directly out of your savings account.
+Instead, money in savings needs to be moved to another account.
+Even then, financial institutions often limit the number of withdrawals or transfers account holders can make from savings accounts during each statement period.

-Why there are limits on the amount of payments you can make on your savings account
+Why there are limits on payments from your savings account

-The reason that you’re limited in your ability to make payments from a savings account is that they weren’t designed for frequent transactions.
+Consumers are limited in their ability to make payments from savings accounts for a reason: Savings accounts weren’t designed for frequent transactions.

 How you can spend money from your savings account